jarkkokovala/distsys19/project2/README.md

 The number of transitions are 2, 7 and 18 for nets 1, 2, and 3 respectively.

-The shortest firing sequence can be found by building a reachability graph and tracing back the shortest sequence from the goal mrking to the initial marking.
-For small nets a graphical tool would suffice but for nets larger than these utilizing a shortest path algorithm would be a good choise.
+The shortest firing sequence can be found by building a reachability graph and tracing back the shortest sequence from the goal marking to the initial marking.
+For nets with small reachability graph a graphical tool would suffice.
+For larger reachability graph sizes utilizing a shortest path algorithm would be a good choise.

 #### 4. Can you say something about the length of the shortest path that leads to a marking in which all odd-numbered places have a token?